 CUNNINGHAM, MINNIE FISHER (1882–1964).
-Minnie Fisher Cunningham, woman suffrage leader and leading liberal Democrat, the daughter of Horatio White and Sallie Comer (Abercrombie) Fisher, was born on March 19, 1882, on Fisher Farms, near New Waverly, Texas.
-Her father was a prominent planter who served in the House of Representatives of the Seventh Texas Legislature in 1857–58.
+Minnie Fisher Cunningham, woman suffrage leader and leading liberal Democrat, the daughter of Horatio White Fisher and Sallie Comer (Abercrombie) Fisher, was born on March 19, 1882, on Fisher Farms, near New Waverly, Texas.
+Her father was a prominent planter who served in the House of Representatives of the Texas legislature in 1857–59 and 1879–81.
 He introduced her to politics by taking her to political meetings at Huntsville.
-After having been educated by her mother, Minnie passed a state examination to earn a teaching certificate when she was sixteen.
-She taught for a year before enrolling in the University of Texas Medical Branch at Galveston.
-In 1901 she became one of the first women to receive a degree in pharmacy in Texas; she worked as a pharmacist in Huntsville for a year, but she later said that inequity in pay "made a suffragette out of me."
-In 1902 she married Beverly Jean (Bill) Cunningham, a lawyer and insurance executive.
-His successful race for county attorney as a reform candidate was her first taste of the campaign trail, but the marriage was unhappy, in part because of her increasing political activity and his alcoholism.
+Educated initially by her mother, Minnie attended secondary school in Houston and New Waverly.
+She passed a state examination to earn a teaching certificate when she was sixteen but changed her mind about teaching and enrolled in the University of Texas Medical Branch at Galveston.
+In 1901 she became one of the first women to receive a degree in pharmacy in Texas; she worked as a pharmacist in Huntsville for a year, but she later said that inequity in pay led her to suffrage.
+In 1902 she married Beverly Jean (Bill) Cunningham, a lawyer and later an insurance executive.
+His successful race for Walker County attorney as a reform candidate was her first taste of the campaign trail.